-TfL will operate the FPN scheme with due regard to the guidance given by the DfT in The Code of Practice for the Co-Ordination of Street Works and Works for Road Purposes and Related Matters, The Code of Practice for Permits and Highway Authorities and Utilities Committee (UK) Advice Note for Fixed Penalty Notices.
+TfL will operate the FPN scheme with due regard to any supplementary guidance given by the DfT in The Code of Practice for the Co-Ordination of Street and Road Works (March 2023).
+TfL will also give due regard to the DfT Statutory Guidance for Permit Scheme National Conditions (July 2022), and the Guidance on Operation of Permit Schemes published by HAUC (UK) in August 2020.

-TfL will apply the relevant aspects of the Prosecution Criteria to any decision to give a FPN.
+TfL will apply the relevant aspects of the above evidential test criteria to any decision to give a FPN.